krogseng/bitmap-transformer/LAB.md

 One way to organize this is to:

 Create a `BitmapTransformer` class that
-  1. takes a Buffer in the constructor,
+  1. takes a Buffer in the constructor
+  1. Process the header info to find out
+    1. whether its pallette or non-pallette
+    1 and where the pixels are for this transform
-  1. has a transform method that applies your given transformation (`toGrayscale`)
+  1. has a transform method that applies your given transformation
+    1. iterate the "color pixels", apply a transformation to each.
-  1. has a method or property for getting to the transformed buffer
+  1. has a property for getting to the transformed buffer

-If you want to include file system methods:
+Include file system helper methods:
   1. add a static `BitmapTransformer.read` async function that reads the file and passes back the class instance
   1. add an instance `BitmapTransformer.write` async funciton that writes out the buffer to the specified filename